Minha-Fathima/DocumentTracker/User Guide.md

 ---

 ## 2. Loading Data
-To begin your data analysis process, you can load your JSON data using the **"Load File"** button as shown below.
+To begin your data analysis process, you can load your JSON data using the **"Load File"** button as shown in figure 2.

 The button will open a file dialog menu allowing you to navigate and upload your desired JSON data file.